 Where possible we ask staff and parents to either drive, walk or cycle to the nursery as per government guidance.
-If travelling by public transport, adults must wear a face covering and follow the necessary government guidance on using public transport.
+If travelling by public transport, we recommend that adults where a face covering and follow the necessary government guidance on using public transport.
+Staff are requested to change their clothes on arrival to the setting, if they have travelled in on public transport.